-Wittenberg's mission, in part, is to create a participatory citizen who recognizes his or her obligation to the natural environment.
+Wittenberg's mission, in part, is to create a participatory citizen who recognizes their obligation to the natural environment.

-Campus initiatives such as Green Wittenberg, the EcoHouse and the President's Climate Commitment have enabled students, staff and faculty to embrace components of the Wittenberg mission in their personal, professional and civic lives as responsible global citizens.
+We collaborate with 15 programs on sustainability initiatives and many co-curricular efforts including Green Wittenberg, the EcoHouse and the President's Climate Commitment.
+This enables students, staff and faculty to embrace components of the Wittenberg mission in their personal, professional and civic lives as responsible global citizens.

 - Rachel Corsello '20: Wittenberg Senior’s Paper on Redlining Project Published in Journal (published May 27, 2020)

 - The Power of Internships: Haley Jackson ’19 Looks to Save One Sea Turtle Nest at a Time (published September 17, 2018)

 - Small Act: Big Impact: Is a Small Act Meaningful?
 Does It Matter to the Larger Problem?
 Does Turning off the Lights as You Leave a Room Help Solve Climate Change and Global Warming? (published April 22, 2018)

 - Optimizing Opportunities: Summer Pursuit Inspires Junior Courtney Lopez to Change Career Path (published February 27, 2018)